The individuals listed below are Christians (past and present) who are

 empire will consist only of nations that are Islamic.

-He derives his conclusions from he says are many scholars' misinterpretation of a
+He derives his conclusions from what he says are many scholars' misinterpretation of a

 prediction by Daniel to Babylonian King Nebuchadnezzar, where Daniel describes the